Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 (Solution)

-I carefully listened to my manager’s concerns, and then went away to construct arguments to counter them.
+I carefully listened to my manager’s concerns and then went away to construct arguments to counter them.

 I requested a meeting with him in which I presented a detailed analysis supporting my view, showcasing the potential profitability of the more aggressive approach within a calculated risk framework.
-I made sure to back up my arguments with relevant market data and insights to show it was a very feasible strategy.
+I made sure to back up my arguments with relevant market data and insights to show that it was a very feasible strategy.

 (Impact)